 Ideally, your eyebrows should balance with the rest of your face and hair.
 For example, if you have thick hair and larger facial features, your eyebrows should be thicker and more dramatic, which makes sense because that’s probably the way they naturally grow in.
 If you have thinner hair and more delicate features, your eyebrows should be more subtle.

 As a child, I had fairly thick eyebrows, and when I look at my dad, I see triangular shaped brows that remind me of my own when I was younger.
 I also inherited his long eyebrows, so when I began plucking, I unfortunately plucked a few too many and they never grew back in.
 So if you do your own, I urge you to use caution.
 They don’t always grow back.
 Nowadays I use a eyeshadow and a very thin brush to fill mine in.
+(See a video here, where I show you how to fill in your eyebrows with eye shadow!)

 In this post, I will address plucking and shaping eyebrows at home.